-Trough its eleven decades of evolving, International Women’s Day served both as a celebration of female achievements, and a call to action for further gender equality.
+Through its eleven decades of evolution, International Women’s Day has acted as a celebration of female achievements and a call to action for further gender equality.

 Photo credit – Mascha Tace @ Shutterstock

-From a women’s march to women’s day: Unionist beginning
+From a women’s march to women’s day: Unionists beginning

-The first seed of international women’s day is said to have been planted in 1908 New York City when 15,000 female garment workers went out marching to protest against their working conditions.
-The following year, the Socialist Party of America declared the first National Woman’s Day (NWD) – to be observed across the US in honor of the march.
-A central figure behind this historic decision was the labor organizer Theresa Serber Malkiel, a Russian Jewish immigrant, and a writer who at the same time published the novel “The Diary of a Shirtwaist Striker”.
+It is believed that the first seed of international women’s day was planted in 1908 in New York City when 15,000 female garment workers went out marching to protest against their working conditions.
+The following year, in honor of the march, the Socialist Party of America first observed National Woman’s Day (NWD).
+A central figure behind this historic decision was the labor organizer Theresa Serber Malkiel, a Russian Jewish immigrant and a writer who published the novel “The Diary of a Shirtwaist Striker.”

-On the wings of the early 20th-century international socialist movement, the idea traveled across the Atlantic Ocean, to the 1910 International Conference of Working Women in Copenhagen.
-German Clara Zetkin proposed to establish an International Women’s Day to be celebrated on the same day every year, in every country.
+On the wings of the early 20th-century international socialist movement, the idea traveled across the Atlantic Ocean to the 1910 International Conference of Working Women in Copenhagen.
+Clara Zetkin from Germany proposed establishing an International Women’s Day to be celebrated on the same day every year in every country.
 100 delegates from 17 countries approved the suggestion unanimously.

 The first International Women’s Day was observed on March 19, 1911, in four countries: Austria, Denmark, Germany, and Switzerland.

 Years later, due to the rising political tensions of the Cold War between the Soviet Union and the United States, International Women’s Day was celebrated modestly in the west, careful of communist associations.
-Hence only six decades later, in 1975, did the United Nations officially declared the observance of International Women’s Day.
-Since 1996 the UN declares an annual theme for the day.
-The first International Women’s Day theme was “Celebrating the Past, Planning for the Future”.
+Hence only six decades later, in 1975, did the United Nations officially declare the observance of International Women’s Day.
+Since 1996 the UN has declared an annual theme for the day.
+The first International Women’s Day theme was “Celebrating the Past, Planning for the Future.”

 A day turns into a week, then into a month

-While the Women’s Day sailed back and forward across the ocean, another development took place to give birth to the US National Women’s History Month.
-It’s started with a small Californian story of one teacher.
-Molly Murphy MacGregor was 26 years old in 1972 when she was asked in her class about Women’s movement.
-It made her do some research and realize that women are almost nonexistent in the history books.
-This inspired her to join the Education Task Force of the Sonoma County Commission on the Status of Women, where she initiated the “Women’s History Week” which was held in 1978, around March 8th.
+While Women’s Day sailed back and forward across the ocean, another development took place to give birth to the US National Women’s History Month.
+It started with a small Californian story of one teacher.
+Molly Murphy MacGregor was 26 years old in 1972 when her students asked about the Women’s movement.
+It made her do some research and realize that women’s history was absent from the history books.
+It inspired her to join the Education Task Force of the Sonoma County Commission on the Status of Women, where she initiated the “Women’s History Week” which was held in 1978, around March 8th.

-To continue the momentum, new lobbying efforts were needed every year, including thousands of educational and women’s rights activists and organizations led by National Women’s History Alliance.
-Another notable active figure was Representative Barbara Mikulski, who co-sponsored a Congressional Resolution for National Women’s History Week 1981.
+To maintain the momentum, new lobbying efforts were needed every year, including thousands of educational and women’s rights activists and organizations led by the National Women’s History Alliance.
+Another notable active figure was Representative Barbara Mikulski, who co-sponsored a Congressional Resolution for National Women’s History Week in 1981.

-By 1986 the week extended into a month and 14 states facilitated activities around women’s history.
-In 1987 the Congress declared March as the National Women’s History Month.
-Since, every year, a special Presidential Proclamation is issued.
+By 1986 the week extended into a month, and 14 states facilitated activities about women’s history.
+In 1987 Congress declared March as National Women’s History Month.

-This added to August 26th, the official Women’s Equality Day in the US, since 1971, when a special bill designated a national day in honor of the 19th Amendment giving women the right to vote.
+In addition, since 1971, August 26th has become the official Women’s Equality Day in the US, honoring the 19th Amendment ratification to the US Consitiution granting women the right to vote.

 Women from different nationalities at a reception celebrating International Women’s Day in WDC, March 1945.
 Photo credit – photographer Lakey, J. Sherrel @ Library of Congress collection.